The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Case study

 \subsection{Musculoskeletal pain}

 \paragraph{Exploratory analysis:} The data is censored after one year in which 344 of 19777 ($1.7\%$) exposed patients reported musculoskeletal pain.
-The average event-time to occurrence is 160 days $(99)$.
-The histogram of event-times (Figure \ref{fig:musco_exploratory_plots} a.1) shows a slightly higher density in the first half of the observation period.
+The average event-time is 160 days $(sd = 99)$.
+The histogram of event-times (Figure \ref{fig:musco_exploratory_plots} a.1) shows a slightly higher density in the first half of the OP.
 The smoothed hazard estimate (Figure \ref{fig:musco_exploratory_plots} b.1) indicates a slight increase in risk during the first four months followed by a decrease.

 In the control group musculoskeletal pain was reported 366 times from 39634 patients ($0.9\%$).
-According to the histogram (Figure \ref{fig:musco_exploratory_plots} a.2) slightly more cases are reported in the first and third month but evenly distributed for the rest of the time.
+According to the histogram (Figure \ref{fig:musco_exploratory_plots} a.2) slightly more cases are reported in the first and third month and evenly distributed for the rest of the time.
 The hazard estimate (Figure \ref{fig:musco_exploratory_plots} b.2) looks almost constant.

-\paragraph{Signal detection test:} The results of the BPgWSP test applied to the data censored at 365 days under the prior beliefs of symptom occurrence at the first, second or third quarter of the observation period or of no association are shown in Table \ref{tab:musco_testoutcome}.
-A signal is raised for the exposed group under all priors except a prior belief around the third quarter (day 274).
-For the control group, no signal is raised regardless of the prior choice.
+\paragraph{Signal detection test:} A signal is raised for the exposed group under all priors except a prior belief around the third quarter (day 274).
+For the control group, no signal is raised regardless of the prior choice (see Table \ref{tab:musco_testoutcome}).

-In the case of musculoskeletal pain, the test results depend on the prior specification.
-Here we have a long observation period and a small number of cases which potentially decreases the performance of the BPgWSP test.
-Given that most cases occur at the beginning of the observation period the prior specification for the last observation quarter does not lead to a signal.
-This presumably occurs because data and prior belief provide contrasting information.
+Musculoskeletal pain is a recognized ADR that can occur anytime after the beginning of bisphosphonate intake.\cite{adr_bis_muscu} Here, the test result depends on the prior specification.
+A long OP and a small number of cases potentially decrease the performance of the BPgWSP test when the prior contrasts sharply with the data, as is the case under the end-prior here.
+Moreover, the result of no signal for the exposed group that was based on the model that was not rerun might indicate the need for more iterations, even when $\hat{R}$ and ESS suggest convergence.